syncfusion-content/javascript-docs/js/Electron.md

 Step4:

-Run the Electron Application using the below command line.
+Run the Electron Application using the below command.